Sleep and Screens: How Your Devices Are Stealing Your Rest

 Screens emit blue light—wavelengths in the 380-500 nanometer range that your brain interprets as daylight.
 When blue light hits special receptors in your eyes called intrinsically photosensitive retinal ganglion cells (ipRGCs), particularly sensitive to light around 480nm, it sends a signal to your brain’s master clock: “It’s daytime.
 Stay alert.”

-This suppresses melatonin production.
-Studies show that evening light exposure can significantly suppress melatonin, with the effect varying based on light intensity, duration, and individual sensitivity.
+This can suppress melatonin production.
+Studies show that evening light exposure can significantly suppress melatonin, with the effect varying based on light intensity, duration, wavelength, and individual sensitivity.
 The result?
-You feel less sleepy at bedtime, take longer to fall asleep, and get less restorative deep sleep.
+You may feel less sleepy at bedtime, take longer to fall asleep, and affect sleep timing and quality.

 Beyond Blue Light: The Stimulation Problem